All recipients of U.S. Green Cards that were distributed in 1989 or afterward will expire, the expiration date is shown on the front of the card.

 However, all beneficiaries of a U.S. green card are now obligated to immediately renew their green cards because of the new change in the system.

-If green card has expired contact an immigration attorney to help you amend your situation.
+If a green card has expired contact an immigration attorney to help you amend your situation.

 Best Time to Renew